 The injection of fluids at the Waitapu wellsite is via the Waitapu-2 well.
 Injection via the well commenced during the 2015-2016 monitoring period.
 The injection of fluids from the Waitapu-2 well is designed to regulate pressure within the target formation as part of the Copper Moki water flooding programme.
-Since injection commenced from the wellsite, the volumes of fluid discharged have fluctuated in response to the requirements of the water flooding programme (Table 13 and Figure 7).
+Since injection commenced from the wellsite, the volumes of fluid discharged have fluctuated in response to the requirements of the water flooding programme.
+A summary of the historical injection data for the well is included in Table 14 and presented graphically in Figure 5 and Figure 6 below.